In Any Collaboration Data Ownership Is Typically Determined By

 Exclusive Ownership

 In this model, one party retains exclusive ownership of the data.
-This means that the party has the sole right to control, access, use, transfer, and dispose of the data.
+On top of that, this means that the party has the sole right to control, access, use, transfer, and dispose of the data.
 This model is often used when one party contributes the majority of the data or when the data is collected for the sole benefit of one party.

 Advantages: